The Presence in the MidstQuakerInfo.com

 Canadian Yearly Meeting

-I have nothing from Canadian Yearly Meeting (CYM) relating to the controversy about actions at the Kenya FUM Board Meeting.
-CYM sent no representatives to that meeting.
-However, CYM has had a Consultation and Renewal Working Group which has considered many matters concerning the future of CYM, including its representation on wider bodies.
-It made its final report in March 2007, which is to be considered at CYM sessions in August.
+Canadian Yearly Meeting (CYM) had a Consultation and Renewal Working Group which has considered many matters concerning the future of CYM, including its representation on wider bodies.
+It made its final report in March 2007.
 This is from that report:

 L. Representation on Wider Bodies